Justin Sheftel Memorial

 Jesus Alvarado (2015)

-I would like to thank the Sheftel family and the selection committee for choosing me to be the recipient of such a prestigious scholarship established in Justin’s name.
+From Kristin: I would like to thank the Sheftel family and the selection committee for choosing me to be the recipient of such a prestigious scholarship established in Justin’s name.
 I was honored to be able to meet the criteria to apply for the scholarship, and I truly cannot express my emotions when my name was announced as the 2016 recipient!
 As I learn more about Justin, the kind of person he was, the great friend that he was, the excellent son, brother, grandson, student and athlete that he was; I am even more humbled to be the recipient.
 I have started my journey at Penn State as a student athlete, arriving on campus at the end of June to fulfill my dream to play volleyball and become a teacher.
 It’s my hope that I can make you proud that you selected me to represent Justin.
 So as I continue down my life’s path, I will do my best to live up to Justin’s legacy as the recipient of this esteemed scholarship.

-It is with great pride that I was selected to receive the Justin Sheftel scholarship.
+From Alex: It is with great pride that I was selected to receive the Justin Sheftel scholarship.
 As a recipient of this prestigious scholarship I am humbled to be in the same company as Justin and the previous recipients.
 As I look back on all the scholarship applications I completed and the numerous essays it all started to get very routine for me.
 When I read the essay prompt for the Justin Sheftel scholarship I immediately felt a connection to Justin and his family.
 I truly enjoyed completing this scholarship application because this scholarship went more in depth than grades and curriculum.
 It made me self-reflect and really delve into my qualities as a person and how they aligned with Justin’s.

 When I learned I had received this scholarship I was simply humbled, not just that I had won, but because the Sheftel family felt that I was the person to represent Justin’s legacy now and in the future.
 I wish I could have had the chance to meet Justin because what I heard and witnessed at the softball tournament proved what a special person he was.